surupartners/AIM-MMP-Wiki/docs/overview.md

 #### Timeline
 <img class="l-push-bottom" src="/images/timeline.jpg" />

+You can see how we're progressing through the project with our [project updates](./updates.md).

 ## Why are we doing it
 The current CHARIS system was a great advance for AIM to bring our process of handling personnel data from pen, paper, email and separated systems to a global personnel system.
 This success represented a lot of effort from the AIM team.